stenglein-lab/taxonomy_pipeline/README.md

 Singularity containers will be automatically downloaded and stored in a directory named `singularity_cacheDir` in your home directory.
 They will only be downloaded once.

-#### Conda environemtn
+#### Conda environment

 The pipeline can also use an all-in-one conda environment.
-This requires that conda is installed on your computer.
+This requires conda to be installed on your computer.
 To test if conda is installed, run:

 ```
 conda -V